vuejs/vue-loader/docs/en/features/postcss.md

 ## Inline Options

-Alternatively, you can specify postcss config specifically for `*.vue` files using the `postcss` option for `vue-loader`.
+Alternatively, you can specify PostCSS config specifically for `*.vue` files using the `postcss` option for `vue-loader`.

 Example usage in webpack 1.x: